ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The walkthrough made this visible: `VocabId(17)` appeared in both row 0 and row 1, but was looked up twice.\

 **3. Vocabulary lookups are issued one at a time** \
-Resolving a `VocabIndex` requires reading from the on-disk vocabulary, wich involves decompression and string construction (depending on how the vocabulary is actually stored on disk, we do not always need decompression here). \
+Resolving a `VocabIndex` requires reading from the on-disk vocabulary, which involves decompression and string construction (depending on how the vocabulary is actually stored on disk, we do not always need decompression here). \
 The original implementation issues these lookups individually: \
-one lookup per variable position per row. \
+one lookup per variable position per result table row. \

 # Improved Implementation (Contribution)
 The CONSTRUCT query export pipeline is implemented as four sequential phases, each with a single responsibility.
 The diagram below shows the data flow between the four phases.\
-The left side shows the CONSTRUCT clause (triple patterns) feeding into template preprocessing; the right side shows the WHERE clause result (`IdTable`, `LocalVocab`) being partitioned into row batches.
+The left side shows the CONSTRUCT clause (triple patterns) feeding into template preprocessing; the right side shows the WHERE clause result (`IdTable`, `LocalVocab`) being partitioned into chunks by `getRowIndices()`, which produces a lazy range of result chunks to support streaming the HTTP response incrementally.
+Inside `ConstructTripleGenerator`, each chunk is handed to `TableWithRangeEvaluator`, which drives variable resolution and triple instantiation.
+Note that the internal batching performed by `ConstructBatchEvaluator` (Phase 2) is a separate concept from these streaming chunks.

 The two streams meet inside `ConstructTripleGenerator`, where variable resolution, triple instantiation, and formatting takes place.
 ![Data flow diagram](img/data-flow.svg)
 ### Phase 1 — Template preprocessing (ConstructTemplatePreprocessor)
 This corresponds to the *Template Preprocessing* box in the upper-left of the diagram.

+In the original implementation, every term in every template triple is evaluated from scratch for each result row.
+Phase 1 eliminates repeated work by inspecting the CONSTRUCT template once before any rows are processed and precomputing everything that can be determined at that point.

 `ConstructTemplatePreprocessor::preprocess` transforms the raw `GraphTerm` triples from the CONSTRUCT clause into a `PreprocessedConstructTemplate`.
 A `GraphTerm` can be a `Literal`, a `BlankNode`, an `Iri`, or a `Variable`.
-Each term is converted into one of three typed variants.
+Each term is converted into one of three typed variants:

 - `PrecomputedConstant`: for `Iri` and `Literal` terms: the string is resolved immediately and stored as a `shared_ptr<const EvaluatedTermData>`.
+During triple instantiation (Phase 3), reusing a constant is now a reference-count increment rather than a repeated string construction.
-- `PrecomputedVariable`: for `Variable` terms: the variable is resolved to its column index in the `IdTable`.
+- `PrecomputedVariable`: for `Variable` terms: the variable is resolved to its column index in the `IdTable` once.
+The per-row cost is then a direct array lookup by index rather than an additional map lookup by variable name on every row.
 - `PrecomputedBlankNode`: for `BlankNode` terms: the prefix (`_:g` for generated blank nodes, `_:u` for user-defined) and suffix (`_` + label) are precomputed.
 When iterating over the rows of the result table, only the row number needs to be inserted between them to produce a valid blank node.

 A CONSTRUCT template may contain multiple triple patterns, and the same variable may appear in more than one of them.
+In the original implementation, the `ValueId` for that variable would be looked up once per occurrence per row (so if `?x` appears in three template triples, it is looked up three times for each result row).
-To avoid redundant work, the preprocessing phase builds `uniqueVariableColumns_`: a deduplicated list of `IdTable` column indices that appear as variables anywhere in the template triples.
-We will see in Phases 2 and 3 how the improved pipeline makes use of `uniqueVariableColumns_`.
+To avoid this, the preprocessing phase also builds `uniqueVariableColumns_`: a deduplicated list of `IdTable` column indices that appear as variables anywhere in the template triples.
+Phase 2 uses this list to resolve each variable column exactly once per batch, regardless of how many template triples reference it.

 Phase 1 runs once per query, before any rows of the result table are processed.

 ---
 ### Phase 2 — Variable resolution (ConstructBatchEvaluator / evaluateBatch)
-**Motivation.** After Phase 1, what remains is resolving `ValueId`s for variable positions.
-Remember that resolving those terms requires vocabulary lookups and are expensive since the vocabulary is (for the most part) stored on disk.
-Two properties can be exploited to do this efficiently.

-First, note that the `IdTable` is stored in column-major order: each column is a contiguous array in memory.
-If we fetch all `Id` values for a variable `A` before moving to variable `B`, we follow this layout and get sequential memory access.
-The original per-row approach, evaluating all three template positions for row 0, then row 1 and so on, would jump across columns on every step (except when there is only one variable present in the CONSTRUCT template).

-Second, the `ValueId` values for a single variable column tend to be drawn from a similar region of the `Vocabulary`.
-For example, all values in a predicate column are predicate Iris, which are clustered together on disk.
-Sorting those `ValueId`s and resolving them in bulk therefore turns scattered disk reads into sequential ones.

-Phase 2 exploits both properties by processing one variable column at a time across a batch of rows, and sorting the `ValueId`s within each column before lookup.
-This corresponds to the *Batch Evaluation / ConstructBatchEvaluator* box inside `ConstructTripleGenerator`, which receives a `TableWithRange` from `TableWithRangeEvaluator` and consults the `IdCache` shown to its right in the diagram.
+This corresponds to the *Batch Evaluation / ConstructBatchEvaluator* box inside `ConstructTripleGenerator`, which receives a `TableWithRange` from `TableWithRangeEvaluator` and consults the `IdCache` shown to its right the diagram.

+**Motivation.** After Phase 1, what remains is resolving `ValueId`s for the variable positions in the graph template.
+This requires vocabulary lookups, which are expensive since the vocabulary is for the most part stored on disk in compressed form, so each lookup may involve a disk read and decompression.

+First, the new implementation maintains an `IdCache`: an LRU cache that maps `ValueId`s to their already-resolved strings.
-`evaluateBatch` receives `uniqueVariableColumns_` from phase 1 and a `BatchEvaluationContext` describing a contiguous slice of the `IdTable`.
-Because the same `ValueId` often recurs across many rows (e.g., a predicate column may repeat the same IRI thousands of times), `evaluateBatch` also consults the `IdCache` that maps `ValueId`s to their already- resolved strings, avoiding redundant vocabulary lookups within and across batches.
+The same `ValueId` often recurs across many rows of the `IdTable` (for example, a predicate column in a typical SPARQL result may repeat the same IRI thousands or times).
+Without a cache, each occurrence would trigger a separate vocabulary lookup.
+The `IdCache` avoids this by storing recently resolved `ValueId`s in memory.
+The cache persists across batches within the same `TableWithRange`, so cache hits are possible even when the same `ValueId` recurs across batch boundaries.

+Second, for `ValueId`s that are not in the cache, Phase 2 collects and sorts them before issuing vocabulary lookups.
+The vocabulary is an array of RDF term strings stored on disk, with `ValueId`s serving as indices into it.
+Sorting the `ValueId`s before lookup means that consecutive lookups access nearby positions in the vocabulary array, producing more sequential disk access patterns and better OS page cache utilization.
+This is done one variable column at a time: the `IdTable` is stored in column-major order, so processing all rows of one variable column before moving to the next follows the memory layout of the `IdTable` and avoids the cross-column access pattern of the original per-row approach.

+**Implementation.**
+`evaluateBatch` receives `uniqueVariableColumns_` from Phase 1
+and a `BatchEvaluationContext` describing a contiguous slice of the `IdTable`.
-For each variable column, `evaluateVariableByColumn` proceeds in two sub-steps.
+For each variable column, `evaluateVariableByColumn` proceeds in two sub-steps:

 1. **Sort and cache check**.
-The `Id` values for that column across all rows in the batch are collected and sorted.
+The `ValueId`s for that column across all rows in the batch are collected and sorted.
 For each sorted `ValueId`, the `IdCache` is checked first.
 Cache hits are written directly to the result; misses are collected into a separate list.
 2. **Batch resolution of misses**.
 The sorted list of cache-miss `ValueId`s  is passed to `idsToStringAndType`, which resolves them in bulk.
 The results are inserted into the cache and scattered back to the per-row positions in the output.

 The output is a `BatchEvaluationResult`: a map from column index to a vector of `optional<EvaluatedTerm>`, with one entry per row in the batch.
-A `nullopt` entry means the variable was unbound for that row.

-The `IdCache` is owned by `TableWithRangeEvaluator` and passed into `evaluateBatch`, so it persists across batches within the same `TableWithRange`, allowing cache hits even when the same `ValueId` recurs across batch boundaries.

 ---
 ### Phase 3 — Template instantiation (ConstructTripleInstantiator / instantiateBatch)
+This phase corresponds to the *Triple instantiation / ConstructTripleInstantiator* box, which sits below `ConstructBatchEvaluator` in the diagram and receives its `BatchEvaluationResult`.

 **Motivation**.
 At this point all vocabulary work is done.
 Phase 3 is a pure assembly step: combine the precomputed template structure from phase 1 with the resolved variable values from phase 2.
-This corresponds to the *Triple instantiation / ConstructTripleInstantiator* box, which sits below `ConstructBatchEvaluator` in the diagram and receives its `BatchEvaluationResult`.

-`instantiateBatch` iterates over every `(row, template triple)` pair.
+`instantiateBatch` iterates over every `(row in batch, template triple)` pair.
 For each term position, according to the term variant:
 - `PrecomputedConstant`: the precomputed `EvaluatedTerm` shared pointer is copied into the output.
 This is a reference-count increment, not a string copy.